 Even though we rightly know what the best choices and actions are that lead to a healthier lifestyle, quite often when it comes to the crunch, our willpower takes charge.
-Before you know it there goes another day and another 3pm chocolate bar and another opportunity to make a change.
+Before you know it there goes another day, another 3 pm chocolate bar with another opportunity to make a change.
 Damn it.

-So, what’s up with that and why do we so easily do something when we know it’s not the best option ..better still how do we go about fixing it?
+So, what’s up with that and why do we so easily repeat something when we know it’s not the best option…Better still how do we go about fixing it?

-There have been many studies published lately that prove this crazy phenomenon and it’s called decision fatigue (yes there is an real science behind it).
-What this means is that from the moment we wake we’re bombarded with decisions that need to be made.
+There have been many studies published lately that prove this crazy phenomenon and it’s called decision fatigue (yes there is a science behind it).
+What this means is that from the moment we wake we’re bombarded with decisions that demand our attention.

-Simple things such as shall I put petrol in the car now or later, what’s for dinner, what exercise shall I do today, what are the kids going to have in their lunchbox.
-Ultimately these all take their toll and we’re left with a fading, useless willpower by the end of the day – Hence we fall back onto bad habits or whatever is the easiest option (like not lacing up your joggers but reaching for the uggboots!).
+Without even realising, decision making around simple tasks such as “Shall I put petrol in the car now or later”?, “What’s for dinner tonight”?, “Which shirt shall I wear”?, “What are the kids going to have in their lunchbox”?
+Ultimately the hundreds of small decisions we make, leave us with a useless willpower muscle come the afternoon.
+This is why we choose unhealthful habits or choose the most convenient option (like not lacing up your joggers but reaching for the ugg boots!).

-5 Tricks I Use Everyday So I’m NOT Relying on My Willpower
+5 Tricks I Use Everyday So I’m NOT Relying on Willpower

-1. I knock over the important things early in the day
+1. Knock over the important things early in the day

 Is it exercise?
 Eating a healthy breakfast?
 Planning and making your meals for the day?
-Working on your blog/study or new business venture?
+Working on a new business venture?
 Make a list and get the more important things done first while your morale and enthusiasm is high.
-More than likely if you have a demanding day, this will deplete all willpower and make it nearly impossible to get the important things done in the evening (I just want to relaaxxx!)
+More than likely if you have a demanding day ahead, this will deplete all willpower and make it nearly impossible to achieve later in the day (I just want to relax!)

-I know I find it hard to knock out a hard session in the evening after the kids have had their piece of me during the day (or after school sport).
-See mornings as an opportunity.
-Hardly ever do I regret waking up 30 mins earlier, but so thankful that I made that decision to stick with my guns and not opt for immediate gratification by staying in bed.
+I know I find it hard to knock out a hard session in the evening after presentations, seeing clients and running around after the family so choose to see mornings as an opportunity.
+Hardly ever will you regret waking up 30 minutes earlier, but so thankful that you made that decision to stick with your guns and not opt for immediate gratification by staying in bed.

 2. I do a nightly mind check